-Hidden Valley Nature Center in Jefferson hosts the Midcoast Concervancy Biathlon every year, which is another beginner-friendly opportunity to give biathlon a try, even if you’ve never even skied before.
-The 2019 event is scheduled for March 2.
-There are races for different abilities – beginner, intermediate and advanced – but again, people’s minds are more on a good time.
+Hidden Valley Nature Center in Jefferson hosts the Midcoast Conservancy Biathlon every year, which is another beginner-friendly opportunity to give biathlon a try, even if you’ve never even skied before.
+The 2020 event is scheduled for February 29.
+There are races for different abilities – beginner, intermediate and advanced, as well as categories for snowshoes and fat bikes – but again, people’s minds are more on a good time.
 While you’re not racing, enjoy veggie chili and hot chocolate from the Alna General Store.

 None need to tote your own rifle, either.
 The air rifles (or paintball rifles in the case of the Midcoast Conservancy Biathlon) are provided at all of these races, along with plenty of practice time and volunteers to help you out.
 And the rifles stay in the shooting area (you won’t be skiing around with them like the pros do, which is good for lots of reasons, most of which have to do with our collective fear of shooting our own eyes out.
 Thanks, “A Christmas Story”).